Shadows of the Damned: Development

-By the Electronic Entertainment Expo (E3) in 2006, a publisher for Kurayami had not yet been established.
+By E3 2006, a publisher for Kurayami had not yet been established.
 In 2009, Suda revealed that his team did not work on the game over the preceding years due to their dense overall workload, and that the project's only assets comprised the designer's conceptual artwork that he showcased to Edge.
 Although at the time, Suda claimed that Grasshopper never decided to cancel Kurayami, the studio eventually abandoned the concept and restarted the production.
 Kurayami ultimately served the first incarnation of Shadows of the Damned.
 In 2008, Suda presented the game's concept to EA Games, who agreed to license the Unreal Engine 3 and to publish the game to a worldwide audience.
 Suda wanted to announce the game at E3 2009, but was not allowed to do so, due to a media silence agreement between Grasshopper Manufacture and EA Games.
 That December, Akira Yamaoka (sound designer for the Silent Hill series) left Konami after finishing his work on Silent Hill: Shattered Memories and joined Grasshopper Manufacture because he enjoyed the latter's game No More Heroes.
 Yamaoka began work as the sound designer for the game.
 The game went about five different versions until Electronic Arts approved it.
 The newly titled Shadows of the Damned was finally unveiled at the Tokyo Game Show in 2010 as an action game.

-Shadows of the Damned took 3 years to make and the game design had gone through significant changes (five design drafts in total).
+Shadows of the Damned took three years to make, and the game design had gone through significant changes (five design drafts in total).
 Originally, Garcia was going to start out shirtless and without a gun.
 From there, he would gradually acquire weapons along the way and purchase clothes at stores within the game.
-However, Grasshopper was pressured by EA to have Garcia start with a gun because, "westerners are about guns."
-In addition, Paula was originally designed as a little girl living in Garcia's gun and would hop around like a rabbit or flutter like a butterfly when her ability is needed; and this would lead to a prominent love story.
+However, Grasshopper was pressured by EA to have Garcia start with a gun because "westerners are about guns."
+In addition, Paula was originally designed as a little girl living in Garcia's gun that would hop around like a rabbit or flutter like a butterfly when her ability is needed; and this would lead to a prominent love story.
 Again, EA had these features removed because they did not understand the concept.
-EA informed Grasshopper that, "there's this thing called an elevator pitch in America, and if you can't tell your story in the length of an elevator ride, Hollywood won't use it."
-This forced Suda to completely scrap all of his initial ideas and had Johnson the talking Skull replaced Paula, and make the game a fairy tale like Lupin III's The Castle of Cagliostro or Princess Peach and Mario.
+EA informed Grasshopper that "there's this thing called an elevator pitch in America, and if you can't tell your story in the length of an elevator ride, Hollywood won't use it."
+This forced Suda to completely scrap all of his initial ideas, with Johnson replacing Paula's role and the game becoming akin to a fairy tale, like Lupin the Third: The Castle of Cagliostro or Princess Peach and Mario.